Leo-Aqua/Realtime-motion-camera/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the project directory.
 3. Run the program: `python motion_camera.py`
+4. To record check the record checkbox (output will be in same folder as .py file named 'output.avi')

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.